 The United Kingdom’s Secret Intelligence Service (SIS) reported that this activity “comes to the very muddy nexus between business and corruption and state power in Russia.”
 GCHQ also stated a “considerable balance of intelligence now which shows the links between serious and organized crime groups and Russian state activity.”

-Notable campaigns attributed to SandWorm
+Notable Campaigns Attributed to SandWorm

 _ Around December 2015 and December 2016, SandWorm attempted to destabilize Ukraine by launching cyberattacks against companies that support the country’s electric infrastructure, disrupting the supply of electricity to more than 225,000 Ukrainian customers.